 Not included: International airfare; transportation from the airport; three dinners; health or travel insurance.
 We encourage all participating activists to purchase health and travel insurance in advance; information about options will be provided.

-Application Deadline: Applications are accepted on a rolling basis, so get your applications in early!
+Applications are accepted on a rolling basis, so get your applications in early!
 The application deadline is December 16.
 Apply by December 2nd and you’ll receive a $150 early-bird scholarship.

 - January 13, 2019: Applicants will be notified regarding acceptance and scholarship support.